-This section gives key points for all show jumping (SJ) and style jumping competitions.
+This section gives key points for all show jumping (SJ) competitions.
 Qualifiers should follow these guidelines and it is highly recommended for clubs shows where relevant.

 Judges SJ - there should be two SJ judges per arena with one of those judges being a current member of the BS or SJAI Panel of Judges.
 One of the two judges should be able to manage the timing equipment but an additional time-keeper may be appointed.
-Judges Style Jumping - see section 2 of the Handbook for the judge requirements.